-HGC Programme pays for posts outlined in green and half of the post outlined in yellow, where DBC will Posts shown in grey are on long-term leave.
+HGC Programme pays for posts outlined in green and half of the post outlined in yellow, where DBC will pay the other half.

+Posts shown in grey are on long-term leave.

-Figure 24 HGC Programme Team Structure - July 2023
+Figure 24 HGC Programme Team Structure - October 2023